 - In 2018, a rideshare vehicle and another vehicle raced towards an intersection trying to beat a red light, leading to a high-speed, high-impact collision.
 The rideshare passenger suffered fatal injuries upon impact and tragically passed away at the hospital.
 After the victim’s wife contacted our firm, we filed a wrongful death lawsuit on her behalf and secured a settlement of $1,000,000 for surviving family members.

 - Another client suffered injuries as a rideshare passenger when a speeding, drunk driver crashed into the rideshare vehicle.
 Our client went to the emergency room, received treatment, and the doctor cleared him that day.
 Yet, he soon started to experience pain in his shoulder, neck, and lower back, and he suffered from painful headaches.
-Our client initially contacted another attorney to help him, but the lawyer did not communicate, so the client turned to Sibley Dolman for help.
+Our client initially contacted another attorney to help him, but the lawyer did not communicate, so the client turned to Dolman Law Group for help.
 We negotiated a settlement for $939,000 with the drunk driver’s insurance company, which helped our client recover from shoulder surgery, spine surgery, and a traumatic brain injury.

 Careless Drivers Cause Orlando Uber Accidents

 Many Orlando traffic collisions, including those that involve Uber drivers, result from someone’s preventable, dangerous decision or action behind the wheel, or in connection with building and maintaining vehicles and roads.
 At Dolman Law Group Accident Injury Lawyers, PA, we commonly represent clients who have suffered injuries in rideshare accidents caused by the following unsafe decisions and behaviors.